 When was the last time you felt able to truly relax?
 For most people, it tends to be when they are on holiday...
 But there’s no need to wait for holiday time to come around again, when a reflexology session could help you escape for an hour of bliss in your busy life.

-Do you suffer from a health complaint that has not been resolved by conventional medical treatment or have learned to live with niggling problems because you feel nothing more can be done?
-Perhaps you would like to take back some responsibility for your own health and see whether reflexology could make a difference.
+Perhaps you suffer from a health complaint that has not been resolved by conventional medical treatment or have learned to live with niggling problems because you feel nothing more can be done...
+If you’d like to take back some responsibility for your own health, why not see whether reflexology could make a difference?

 Like all holistic therapies, reflexology cannot claim to cure, but works by encouraging the body to heal itself.
-The following are just some of the health conditions that may respond well to reflexology:
+The following are just some of the health conditions that may respond well to this calming holistic therapy: